slackapi/slack-github-action/README.md

 ##### Posting a message with blocks

-More complex message layouts, like messages made with [Block Kit][block-kit] blocks, can also be sent with Slack API methods:
+More complex message layouts, such as messages made with [Block Kit][block-kit] blocks, can also be sent with one of the Slack API methods:

 ```yaml
 - name: Post to a Slack channel